ralhanr/library/README.md

 1) NPM INSTALL
 2) TRUFFLE COMPILE
-3) TRUFFLE MIGRATE  (this will deploy to your local Truffle network).
-To deploy to RINKEBY, use TRUFFLE MIGRATE --NETWORK RINKEBY.
+3) TRUFFLE MIGRATE --RESET (this will deploy to your local Truffle network).
+To deploy to RINKEBY, use TRUFFLE MIGRATE --NETWORK RINKEBY --RESET.
 4) TRUFFLE TEST  (10 unit tests have been written.
 These should all be passing).
 4) NPM RUN DEV   (This will start your localhost for front end application at port 3000)